ArchticTech/TorontoCondomania/README.md

 **In Next JS Client Side Application**
 - Created an API for user registration, enhancing the registration process.
+- Successfully fixed a bug related to the checkbox filter, ensuring accurate filtering of rental properties.
+- Integrated a global filter into the rental module on the main page for a more efficient property search experience.
+- Designed and integrated a visually appealing client dashboard to enhance the user interface.

 ## Monday, October 09: